Matthaz/Frost-Theme/README.md

 # Frost-Theme

 How to install.
-Click on the Frost.theme.css file above. click raw. ctrl+s and navigate to you BetterDiscord themes folder.
-Make sure it's named Frost.theme.css.
+Click on the Frost.theme.css file above, click raw, ctrl+s and navigate to you BetterDiscord themes folder.
+Make sure it's named Frost.theme.css and save.
-And save.

 # Screenshots